obsidianmd/obsidian-help/en/Teams/Security considerations.md

 ### Assessments and certifications

 **Will you accept security assessments from our company?**
 We require a minimum quoted purchase order amount before considering completing a security assessment.
-These assessments are often time-consuming and may not be applicable to offline applications like Obsidian, which is primarily a cloud-based service.
+These assessments are often time-consuming and may not be applicable to offline applications like Obsidian, as they are typically geared towards cloud-based services.

 However, you can waive this quoted purchase order amount by agreeing to pay a retainer fee.
+Please contact [[Help and support#Contact Obsidian support|Obsidian support]] to inquire about this option.

 **Do you have any recognized certifications related to Information Security or quality standards, such as ISO27001, NIST, COBIT, or other ISO or CSA certifications?**
 Not at this time.
 It may be something we explore in the future, but for now, our focus is on our [security audits]()